googleads/googleads-mobile-unity/README.md

 # AppHarbr Wrapper Google Mobile Ads Unity Plugin

-AppHarbr is Ad Quality realtime service.
+AppHarbr is an Ad Quality realtime service.
-Our mission is to ensure high quality in-app ads and secure the mobile user experience.
+Our mission is to ensure high-quality in-app ads and secure the mobile user experience.
 AppHarbr ensures that disruptive and offensive ads don't reach app users with proactive ad quality controls.
 Real-time ad quality protection equips app publishers with control against disruptive, unwanted, malicious, and offensive ads.